fbpx

 Source: https://www.statista.com/statistics/247455/annual-us-consumer-expenditures/

-As you can see, the spending/earning of U.S. Citizens have increased with over 100% in the last 30 years.
+As you can see, the spending/earning of U.S. Citizens have increased by over 100% in the last 30 years.

-Now, credit and other forms of borrowed money works like steroids to the economy.
+Credit and other forms of borrowed money work like steroids to the economy.
 It artificially increases the spending power of an individual or institution.

 This artificial increase in spending leads to an increase in earnings for other people, boosting the economy.